GLOUCESTER POET LAUREATE

 The Fishermen’s Wives Memorial Poetry Contest, held in the spring of 2010, was a competition for Gloucester residents to honor the Fishermen’s Wives Memorial, including the statue by Morgan Faulds Pike.
 The contest was a success with dozens of poets entering finely crafted work.
 The winner was Diane Giardi for her poem, “The Fishermen’s Wives.”
 Her poem appears on the Fishermen’s Wives page, along with the poems of the runners-up: Wayne Soini, Nancy LeGendre, and Douglas Goldman.

-The Quarterdeck Poetry Contest, held in the summer of 2009, was a competition for Gloucester residents to honor the original choice, by statewide vote, of The Man at the Wheel for a Massachusetts quarter.
-Regardless of the U.S. Mint's pending final decision on whether to recognize that vote, the contest was a resounding success.
-The winner was Pamela Mansfield, for her poem, "Verdigris - The Man at the Wheel."
+The Quarterdeck Poetry Contest, held in the summer of 2009, was a competition for Gloucester residents to honor the iconic The Man at the Wheel statue on the city’s waterfront. for a Massachusetts quarter.
+The winner was Pamela Mansfield, for her poem, “Verdigris – The Man at the Wheel.”
 Her poem appears on the Quarterdeck page, along with the poems of the runners-up: Amber Gailitis, Neal Kleindienst, and Lydia Priest.

 John J. Ronan has published widely and won national honors for his poetry, including being named a National Endowment for the Arts Fellow.
 His latest book, Marrowbone Lane, appeared in January of 2009.

-Stephen Scotti is a renown composer and musician and singer who also writes poets.
-A resident of Gloucester for many years, he is especially for his work setting American and Irish poems to music.
+Stephen Scotti was a renowned composer and musician and singer who also wrote poetry.
+A resident of Gloucester for many years, he is especially known for his work setting American and Irish poems to music.

 Seascape Poems are important to a community that depends on the ocean for industry, art and leisure.
 The poets included here range from Rose DiMaria, whose father and husband were fishermen, to T. S. Eliot, whose Dry Salvages is about that shelf of rock off Cape Ann.

-Nancy Seidman was a frequent visitor to Cape Ann where her daughter, Kate Seidman, and son-in-law, Mitch Cohen live.
-Mitch, a Gloucester native, recently introduced Nancy's poetry to the community.
+Nancy Seidman was a frequent visitor to Cape Ann where her daughter, Kate Seidman, lives.

-Peter Todd, a Gloucester native, is a self-taught poet.
-He has read often at functions in Gloucester and writes of how his own background is entwined with the city's.
+Peter Todd, a Gloucester native, was a self-taught poet.
+He read often at functions in Gloucester, describing how his own background was entwined with the city’s.